pythinker/langchain-agentic-rag/README.md

 - Ollama running locally or accessible via URL
 - Qdrant running locally or accessible via URL
 - PostgreSQL running locally or accessible via URL

+## Warning
+Note that whenever you create embeddings, the previous embeddings and the related collection on Qdrant are deleted